ASI & CHANGES RELATED TO COVID-19 PRECAUTIONS

 - Professional photographers, videographers and media, commercial and non-commercial, who desire to shoot at ASI need to obtain advance permission.
 To learn about fees and requirements, please read the Photography at ASI page.

 - For more information regarding photography, please contact Karen Nelson, Media Relations & Communications Manager, for additional information at Karen.N@ASImn.org.

 Food and Beverages

-Whether you simply want to have a fantastic meal or delve further into Scandinavian culture through food, ASI's FIKA café serves some of the best new Nordic cuisine outside of Stockholm.
+Whether you simply want to have a fantastic meal or delve further into Scandinavian culture through food, ASI's FIKA café serves some of the best new Nordic Cuisine outside of Stockholm.
 We're known for award-winning lunches, our coffee and pastries, house-made beverages, unique cocktails and other delights, so we encourage you to sample the fine fare at hand.
-Please do not bring in outside food or beverages to the Turnblad Mansion or Osher Gallery.
-FIKA is also open until 8 p.m. on Wednesdays with happy hour specials.
+Food and beverages are not permitted in the Turnblad Mansion or Osher Gallery.

-ASI is a museum with a collection of historic objects and handling may cause damage.
+ASI is a museum with a collection of historic objects.
+Touching and handling objects or artwork will cause damage.
 Please do not touch items on view or the woodcarving in the Turnblad Mansion or the Nelson Cultural Center.
 This also means historic surfaces do not tolerate harsh chemical cleaners.
 Please know that mansion surfaces are cleaned with soap and water on a weekly basis.
 Please use hand-sanitizer to help limit the spread of germs while in the mansion.

 All visitors should stop by the front desk no matter what the reason for their visit.
 We want to make sure you feel welcomed and find what you are looking for.
 For those who are coming to visit the museum we want to make sure you have your tickets and learn the best way to navigate the exhibit.

 ASI strives to make our facilities, programs, exhibits, and events accessible for all.
 Please read our Accessibility Page to learn more.